Table of Contents

 5. Be respectful and courteous

-Show your respect and appreciation for your audience by using polite and positive words and expressions.
-Avoid offensive, aggressive, or sarcastic language.
-Address your audience by their names and titles, and use appropriate greetings and closings.
+Show genuine respect and appreciation for your audience by consistently using polite, thoughtful, and positive language.
+Avoid any form of offensive, aggressive, or sarcastic expressions.
+Address your audience with the proper names and titles, ensuring a tone of courtesy.
+Remember to include appropriate greetings and closings to maintain a warm and professional interaction.

 6. Listen actively and empathetically